Note

 relevance_eval(query=query, response=response)

-format.
-The previous single-turn data (a query-and-response pair) is equivalent to a line of dataset as following (we show three lines as an example):
+To run batch evaluations by using local evaluation or upload your dataset to run a cloud evaluation, you need to represent the dataset in JSONL format.
+The previous single-turn data (a query-and-response pair) is equivalent to a line of a dataset like the following (we show three lines as an example):

 {"query":"What is the capital of France?","response":"Paris."}